Music of Minnesota: Recording studios and record stores

 Prince's Paisley Park Studios was used both by Prince and for outside music production by artists such as Madonna, Boy George, the Fine Young Cannibals and Paula Abdul.
 The facility was also used for commercial production purposes like TV spots and movies, including 1993's Grumpy Old Men.
-Jimmy Jam and Terry Lewis founded Flyte Tyme on Nicollet Avenue in Minneapolis in 1985 and then moved to a 17000 sqft complex in Edina, Minnesota before relocating to Santa Monica, California in 2004.
+Jimmy Jam and Terry Lewis founded Flyte Tyme on Nicollet Avenue in Minneapolis in 1985 and then moved to a 17000 sqft complex in Edina, Minnesota, before relocating to Santa Monica, California, in 2004.

 Flowers Studio in Minneapolis, founded in 1998 by the late Ed Ackerson, leader of the alternative rock bands Polara and the 27 Various, has hosted many notable musicians including the Jayhawks, The Replacements, Motion City Soundtrack, Golden Smog, and Soul Asylum.

-The Twin Cities are home to a few independent record stores, including Treehouse Records (previously known as "Oar Folkjokeopus" and "North Country Music"), the Electric Fetus (also in Duluth and Saint Cloud), Fifth Element, and Cheapo.
+The Twin Cities are home to a vibrant independent record store scene, including Treehouse Records (previously known as "Oar Folkjokeopus" and "North Country Music"), the Electric Fetus (also in Duluth and Saint Cloud), and Cheapo.
 Let It Be Records, although its storefront has closed, still sells vinyl in occasional public sales and by mail order.
 The now-defunct Northern Lights Music (and before it, Harpo's/Hot Licks) also carried many local and alternative artists during the 80s and 90s on Hennepin above 6th Street on Block E and at other metro locations in St. Paul's Midway, on White Bear Avenue (St. Paul) and Burnsville.
-The downtown Minneapolis Northern Lights store later moved to the former location of Music City, another retail music store, at 700 Hennepin.
-The Midway Northern Lights location survives today as "Urban Lights" under different ownership and specializing in urban/funk/rap.
+The downtown Minneapolis Northern Lights store later moved to the former location of Music City, a longtime retail music store, at 700 Hennepin Avenue.
+The Midway Northern Lights location survives today as "Urban Lights" under different ownership, specializing in urban/funk/rap.

 Genres

 Classical, choral and opera

+Minnesota is home to many active classical music organizations old and new.